incanus/fari/README.md

 ## Bugs & current quirks

 - Only works on the first or main window of tabs (whatever Safari thinks that is).
-- Search only lets you see results, but not then navigate the search subset.
-Basically, you can find out if a tab exists, but it's up to you to find it in order to act on it.
 - Could be more resource-friendly; fari currently polls frequently to see if the tab count has changed in order to reload the view so that it's not stale.
 - Related to the above, the view won't refresh if you merely rearrange tabs.